 - Keep tabs on employees who are consistently late.
 The Late Report will list employees who are late to scheduled jobs and the number of minutes late.
 Also review our Daily Schedule screen for no-shows to scheduled jobs.

-- Catch employees who buddy punch for each other with our Random Voice Verification.
-Use this feature in conjunction with check-in alerts to enhance your employee inspection processes.
+- Catch employees who buddy punch for each other with check-in alerts.
 If you have suspicions about a couple of employees who work together off-site, use check-in alerts to monitor them.
 When you are alerted that they have both checked into a job, call one on his cell and ask him to put the other on the line.
 You may not catch them this time, but they will know that you have eyes on them.

 These are just a few of the ways that we can help you create an employee inspection system to build the best workforce possible.
 As Deming noted, higher quality leads to lower costs and we think fewer headaches as well.